Super Mac Race: History

 As of 2018, there have been 11 Super Mac sail races of roughly 500 nautical miles, with the first in July 1975.

 The Super Mac races have always followed immediately after the annual Chicago Race to Mackinac or the annual Bayview Mackinac Race.
 In Super Mac years:

 Since 1939, the Chicago and Bayview Mackinac races have begun on Saturdays one week apart, Chicago first and then Bayview in odd years, and Bayview first then Chicago in even years.
-So the Super Mac is a quick delivery option in advance of the next weekend's Bayview or Chicago Mac Race, for those competitors who plan to enter the Chicago Race to Mackinac and the Bayview Mackinac Race - boats can conveniently do all three races in Super Mac years.
+So the Super Mac is a quick delivery option ahead of the next weekend's Bayview or Chicago Mac Race for competitors planning to enter the Chicago Race to Mackinac and the Bayview Mackinac Race; boats can do all three races in Super Mac years.

 1975: The 1st Race - Centennial Race - Port Huron, MI to Chicago, IL

-The first race was known as the Centennial Race to commemorate the 100th anniversary of the Chicago Yacht Club.
+The first race was known as the Centennial Race, commemorating the 100th anniversary of the Chicago Yacht Club.
 It was the longest race at 632 miles due to rounding Cove Island, and it began in Port Huron, MI on Saturday, July 19, 1975, finishing in Chicago.
 All participants first competed in the annual Bayview Mackinac Race, and after crossing the Mackinac finish line continued on directly to Chicago.
 The race turned into a long wait on Wednesday night with only 8 of the starting field of 160 yachts finishing before dark.
 Boats that stayed near the middle of Lake Michigan had much faster times than those that favored the Wisconsin shore.

 Chuck Kirsch's Scaramouche, a Frers 54 from Chicago Yacht Club, was the overall winner on corrected time.
 Lynn Williams’ Dora IV, a Sparkman & Stephens 61 footer, was the first to finish in 104.006 hours.
 Dora IV was followed across the finish line by Frank Zurn's Kahili II, W. Bernard Herman's Bonaventure V, G. Craig Welch's Ranger, Scaramouche, Phil Watson's Namis, Joe Wright's Siren Song and Don Wildman's Heritage.